Skip to Content

 Sustainability

-discussion with Karin Svensson
+Discussion with Karin Svensson

 The Capgemini Research Institute spoke to Karin Svensson, Chief Sustainability Officer, Volvo Group.